arielgee/Sage-Like/.misc/tasks.md

 ---

 #### Next
+* replace the key for the TreeFeedsData object from url to id of LI (also id of bookmark)
+* purge remove all becouse of async functions, executed too sone
 * user configuration of the timeout for syndication in prefrences
   * to support this the folowing locations will need to prefs.get() the timeout value
     * discoveryView.js:103